jvallera/HiveNYC/README.md

 ### To learn about these projects, visit this [wiki](https://github.com/MozillaFoundation/HiveNYC/wiki).

-1. Member Database
+1. Membership Database
 2. Community Map
-3. Email Templates
+3. 'Round-up Robot'
-4. Network Analytics
+4. Analytics
-5. 'Round-up Robot'

-To learn more about Hive NYC, visit our [website](http://hivenyc.org).
+*To learn more about Hive NYC, visit our [website](http://hivenyc.org).*